Aloha Stadium: History

 Before 1975, Honolulu's main outdoor stadium had been Honolulu Stadium, a wooden stadium on King Street.
 However, it had reached the end of its useful life by the 1960s, and was well below the standards for Triple-A baseball.
 The need for a new stadium was hastened by the move of the Hawaii Rainbows football program to NCAA Division I. Located west of downtown Honolulu and 2 mi north of Honolulu International Airport, Aloha Stadium was constructed in 1975 at a cost of $37 million.
 Constructed of steel, the stadium was nicknamed the "Metal Mecca".

+As originally built, Aloha Stadium had various configurations for different sport venues and other purposes.
+Four movable 7,000-seat sections, each 3.5 e6lbs could move using air casters into a diamond configuration for baseball (also used for soccer), an oval for football, or a triangle for concerts.
 The baseball field was aligned north-northwest (home plate to centerfield), as was the football field.

 The first sporting event at Aloha Stadium was a college football game between Hawaii and Texas A&I (now Texas A&M-Kingsville) on September 13, 1975.
 Played on Saturday night, the crowd was 32,247, and the visitors prevailed, 43–9.

 The final sporting event held in Aloha Stadium was the 2021 Hula Bowl.
-The last points scored at Aloha Stadium were a “pick 6” touchdown scored by Carlo Kemp of the University of Michigan.
+The last points scored at Aloha Stadium were a "pick 6" touchdown scored by Carlo Kemp of the University of Michigan.